 Whatever you wish to pawn or sell should be in good working order.
 Electronics should be tested to make sure they work properly, and items should be clean and in reasonably good condition.
 Keep in mind that it is entirely possible that a pawn shop won’t take an item if they already have plenty of others like it in stock, so go with something relatively rare if you want the best possible results.

 You will also need to decide how much money you want for your belongings.
 Keep the figures at a realistic level.
 Pawn shops need to make money, so as a rule they won’t offer to pay you the full price for an item.
 Try to be flexible, too; you may not get exactly what you’re asking for, but you might make just enough to make the experience worthwhile.

 2. Decide Whether You Want to Borrow Money or Sell Your Belongings Outright

-If you’re pawning an item with the intention of getting it back once you repay your loan, make sure you know how long you have to repay your loan in full.
-Most pawn shops charge interest and storage fees the longer an item is in their possession, so you may have to pay more than what you borrowed if you wait to pay your loan in full.
+If you’re pawning an item, you are intending to pay off the loan and retrieve your valuables.
+Therefore, make sure you know how long you have to repay your loan in full.
+Most pawn shops charge interest and storage fees the longer an item is in their possession.
+So you will pay more than borrowed, to satisfy the loan.
 If you are unable to pay back your loan by the agreed-upon time, the item will become the property of the pawn shop and can be sold by them.

 3. Complete the Necessary Paperwork

-If you are satisfied with the offer that the pawn shop has made for an item, finalize the agreement by filling out the necessary paperwork.
-This will include the terms of the loan or sale, the interest rate of the loan and when you agree to pay the loan back.
+If you accept the offer that the pawn shop has presented, finalize the agreement by filling out the necessary paperwork.
+To do so, you will need to provide a valid and current Driver’s License to prove identity.
+After that, a few signatures where needed.
+This contract will include the terms of the loan, the interest rate of the loan and when you agree to pay the loan back.

 4. Repay the Loan